 More articles of interest:

-1) Our favourite stretch of beach is just a short away.
-It's the perfect spot to hang out after you've finished snorkeling in Maui at Black Rock...
-Click here to find out why we love this particular stretch of Kaanapali Beach, Maui so much!
+1) Our favourite stretch of beach is just a short stroll away.
+It's the perfect spot to hang out after you've finished snorkeling at Black Rock...
+Find out why we love this particular stretch of Kaanapali Beach as much as we do!

 Did you find my site helpful?
 Please spread the word and share it with others!